kibachia/Habari-RSS/README.md

 # Habari-RSS

-#This Project was developed using the following Frameworks & Languages;
+# This Project was developed using the following Frameworks & Languages;
-1.
+1. Smarty Templates
+2. Bootstrap 3
+3. PHP
+4. MySQLi